pat/lipwig/README.markdown

      - - "finn@obfuscated.email.com"
        - "poe@obfuscated.email.com"
      - "Kylo Ren <ben@obfuscated.email.com>"
+     cc: "General Organa <organa@obfuscated.email.com"
     ---
     Hi everyone,

     It's time for a **party**.
 How about next week?
 Shall I cook pancakes?

 As you can see, the recipients value expects an array, and it can contain arrays to send a single email to more than one person.
 Everything that follows after the `---` is Markdown, and will be rendered as HTML in the resulting email.

+Please note that the CC list accepts either a single value or an array of strings, and will apply to every email.

 ### Sending Configuration